Shantanu88-code/Shantanu88-code/README.md

 - 👋 Hi, I’m @Shantanu88-code
-- 👀 I’m interested in ...learning new skills
+- 👀 I’m interested in a career in Database Administration
-- 🌱 I’m currently learning ...data analytics and programming languages
+- 🌱 I’m currently learning ...data analytics and programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on database projects.
 - 📫 How to reach me ...vaidshan88@gmail.com

 <!---